-- a) Accepts an offer; or - b) Makes an offer; or
+- a) Accepts an offer; or

-c) Enters into any contract for a dealing in land.
+- b) Makes an offer; or

-Dealing in land means, for the purposes of clause 7.1, a dealing of a person that involves:
+- c) Enters into any contract for a dealing in land.

-- a) Acquiring or selling real property; - b) Acquiring or selling a lease or other interest in real property; or - c) A proposal to develop land or a building;
+Dealing in land means, a dealing of a person that involves:

-that is within the shire.
+- a) Acquiring or selling real property; - b) Acquiring or selling a lease or other interest in real property; or - c) A proposal to develop land or a building; that is within the shire.

-8. Receipt of Gifts Prohibited
+12. Receipt of Gifts Prohibited